Amokric/Norovirus-spec/design/high_structure.md

 The generation of the student network will allows for all the connections to be made, within the classroom and outside the classroom.

-# SPC-model

-The main goal of the model is to generate the students, the network of the students, connecting them to their seatmates, groups and friends, so that the model can run and output the results.

-- [[.init]]: Initialise the required model parameters.

-Evaluating the chances of infection:

-During the 5 days, the students have a chance of being infected with the virus by their neighbours, students they connect with for group work, and their lunch.
-For the spread of infection to happen, the chances will have to be evaluated.

-- Neighbours and group members: The probability of getting infected is 10%.

-`p_of_infection_neighbour_groups = 0.10`

-- Friend: The probability of getting infected is 12%.

-`p_of_infection_friend = 0.12`

-Each day you evaluate all the chances, therefore evaluating the chance of infection twice.
-When the students are in their classroom doing group work or at lunch, the chances of them being infected shall be evaluated.